neontapir/code-katas/commit-derby/README.md

   a.
 For your first time, pick a kata you know well
   b.
 In this example, I am setting up the Bowling Game kata
 2. Install `bundle`
-3. Install `watch` (Mac) or equivalent that will run a command every so often
+3. Install `watch` (Mac) or equivalent that will run a command every so often.
+See next section for Windows.
 ````
     $ brew install watch
 ````